casualGamer-dev/Nuon/doc/HACKING/CodingStandards.md

 for more information about trunnel.

-For information on adding new trunnel code to Tor, see src/trunnel/README
+For information on adding new trunnel code to Nuon, see src/trunnel/README

 ## Calling and naming conventions